jensen/css-notes/README.md

 ## The Syntax

 The ability to style something depends on what style [properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) are supported by the browser.
 Properties can have values assigned to them.
-If we want to set the background colour for something that contains that property we can do assign it `background-color: #fff`.
+If we want to set the background colour for something that contains that property we can assign it `background-color: #fff`.

-If we want to provide multiple declarations, we can separate them by a semi-colon `background-color: #fff; color: #000`.
+If we want to provide multiple declarations, we can separate them with a semi-colon `background-color: #fff; color: #000`.
 This works well for assigning styles directly to elements with the style attribute.
 We want to avoid doing this, since it doesn't scale very well.

 Instead a good approach is to setup a rule.
 A rule allows us to provide one or more selectors to match.
 We can use a declaration block to group a series of declarations.